 Natural history is a broad field offering endless possibilities for exploration.
 Feel free to focus your project around any plant, animal, or other living organism of your choice.
-However, your research and project conclusions must clearly relate to the annual theme of "Guanxi: Relationships in Nature."
+However, your research and project conclusions must clearly relate to the annual theme of 'Scales of Nature: From Micro to Macro.'
 Limiting the scope of a topic will keep research, analysis, interpretation, and presentation tasks manageable.